turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

        [info] Done updating.
 ```

-Now the Postgres drive is available.
+Now the Postgres driver is available.

 #### Try It